DavidBellamy/DavidBellamy/README.md

 ### Hi, I'm David Bellamy.

-I am a **Infrastructure Engineer for agentic training** and a Harvard PhD Statistician.
+I am an **Infrastructure Engineer for agentic training** and a Harvard PhD Statistician.

 I am currently at Institute of Foundation Models (ifm.ai) building the reinforcement learning infrastructure for agentic training of a frontier-scale model that the team pretrained and midtrained in-house.

-My work spans the **entire agentic RL training stack**: per-rollout sandbox runtimes, the agent layer, the Rust inference gateway, the inference engines, and the trainer.
-Recurring themes include cross-image NCCL weight transport between trainer and rollout engines, disaggregated prefill/decode reliability on multi-rail HGX fabrics, tokenizer-consistent training-on-rollouts (TITO), and per-rollout container orchestration at scale.
+My work spans the **entire agentic RL training stack**: per-rollout sandbox runtimes, the agent layer, the Rust inference request router, the inference engines, the trainer, the reward computation pool, and the orchestration control plane.
+Prominent themes of my recent work include cross-image NCCL weight transport between trainer and rollout engines, disaggregated prefill/decode reliability on multi-rail HGX fabrics, tokenizer-consistent training-on-rollouts (TITO), and implementing rollout routing replay (https://arxiv.org/abs/2510.11370) for large MoE RL training.

 ---